yishn/algebraic_enum/README.md

 the built-in `enum` construct for your enum type.

-As you can see, enum type values are plain JavaScript objects with no baggage attached.
-Simplified, the type `Status` is like the union of its variants, ensuring only one variant exists.
+As you can see, enum type values are plain JavaScript objects with no baggage attached, which will simplify interoperability with other libraries.

+Roughly speaking, the type `Status` is like the union of its variants, ensuring only one variant exists.
 That's the main idea, however `Enum` does a few other things in the background to ensure type safety and better autocompletion support.

 ```ts
 // Simplified version of Enum: